 8. Tommee Tippee Natural Start 3 Uses Glass — Best Glass Bottle

 This is the smartest glass bottle design I’ve seen.
-The Tommee Tippee Natural Start 3 Uses set doesn’t just work as a baby bottle — it converts into a food storage jar (with included travel jar lids) and an open drinking cup (with included cup rings) as your baby grows.
+The Tommee Tippee Natural Start 3 Uses set doesn’t just work as a baby bottle — it converts into a food storage jar and an open drinking cup as your baby grows.
 One purchase covers you from newborn feeding through toddler weaning.

 The bottles are made from 100% medical-grade borosilicate glass that’s thermal shock resistant, scratch-proof, stain-resistant, and won’t absorb smells or flavors.
-Like the MAM, these bottles also self-sterilize — add a few tablespoons of water and microwave for 3 minutes.
+Like the MAM, these bottles also self-sterilize — add 50ml of water (about 3-4 tablespoons, use the dotted line as a guide) and microwave for 3 minutes.

-The breast-like silicone nipple encourages a natural latch, and 92% of babies accept it within the first three tries.
+The breast-like silicone nipple encourages a natural latch, and per Tommee Tippee, 95% of babies accept a Tommee Tippee bottle.
 A built-in anti-colic valve in the teat reduces air intake.
-The set comes with 3 bottles, 3 jar lids, and 3 cup rings — basically everything you need from first feed to open cup.
+The set comes with 3 bottles, 3 jar lids, and 3 cup rings.

 • 3-in-1 design (bottle → jar → cup)